That is just a comprehension problem.

 A Flowchart History of "Cultural Marxism" according to 4chan's /pol/

-And that looks pretty much like a duck.
-The Frankfurt School of Critical Theory can very well be criticised in many ways.
 Blaming everything on those theorists as planned, and successfully conducting an un-American campaign for over 80 years?
 Without understanding in the slightest what that Critical theory is critical about?
-That means "Cultural Marxism n.
-1. A meaningless phrase used to signal that the writer or speaker has no idea what he or she is talking about."

 This connection is analysed in quite a few books and articles about far right activists and haters.
 For example:

-Jérôme Jamin: "Cultural Marxism and the Radical Right", in: Paul Jackson & Anton Shekhovtsov (Eds): "The Post-War Anglo-American Far Right: A Special Relationship of Hate", Palgrave Macmillan: New York, 2014 p84–103 DOI:: 10.1057/9781137396211.0009
+— Jérôme Jamin: "Cultural Marxism and the Radical Right", in: Paul Jackson & Anton Shekhovtsov (Eds): "The Post-War Anglo-American Far Right: A Special Relationship of Hate", Palgrave Macmillan: New York, 2014, p84–103.
+DOI: 10.1057/9781137396211.0009

 Illustrating how the pro-Israel conspiracy theorist Breivik got into believing in 'cultural marxism'.